Allowing Your Staff to Make Better Decisions Around Conflict and Safety

 Our three core training services are customised to your type of organisation and industry.

 Grow a Resilient Team; Prepared for the Unexpected

-We take a scenario-based approach, meaning our interactive trainings involve conflicts and situations tailored to your organisation, with relevant solutions provided to your team.
+We take a scenario-based approach, meaning our interactive training sessions involve conflicts and situations tailored to your organisation, with relevant solutions provided to your team.

-Our team has experience in several facets of public safety including police and security, health and safety, first aid and more; where being mentally and physically prepared to deal with difficult people, sometimes in high risk and volatile situations is common.
-Our mission is to instill this skillset into workplaces; building resilient and capable team members you can trust when the unexpected happens.
+Our team has experience in several facets of public safety where being mentally and physically prepared to deal with difficult people, sometimes in high risk and volatile situations is common.
+Our mission is to instill this skillset into workplaces; building resilient and capable team members you can trust to make good decisions when the unexpected happens

 “The training we deliver to our staff must meet stringent health and safety imperatives.
 This training is both realistic and credible, providing a sound grounding for staff working in a pressure situation.
 Staff have been extremely positive about their learning experience and the methods of instruction used.”

 “Scenarios – it was good to be part of it and actually see what could happen; I was very pleased to attend this course.
 I was apprehensive to start with but then really enjoyed it”